seanbreckenridge/exobrain/src/content/notes/programming/languages/shell_tools/vim/general_notes.md

 Once you've selected text you can `I`/`A` to insert and the beginning/end, or `c` (change) to delete the selected text, and change to insert mode.
 Once you're done typing, hit `Esc` to affect each line from the visual block selection.

+`o` swaps the corner that your modifying, so if you're currently moving down and right, and the cursor is in the bottom right, this switches it to the top left.
+See `:help 04.4` `/going to the other side`

 ### autobuf commands

 Examples from my vim config: